 Objective Decision making criteria Indicators 1.
-Housing To ensure that the Will it increase the range and Affordable housing housing needs of the District affordability of housing for all completions are met social groups?
-House prices; housing Will it reduce homelessness? affordability Will it reduce the number of unfit homes?
-Homelessness figures Will it meet the needs of the Gypsy and Traveller Housing completions (type and size) community?
-Profile of housing types tenure Percentage of homes declared non decent by tenure Sheltered accommodation provision Vacant dwellings by tenure New pitches for the Gypsy and Traveller community compared with identified need Number of unauthorised Gypsy and Traveller encampments 2.
-Health To improve health Will it reduce health Adults taking part in and reduce health inequalities inequalities? recreational physical activity Will it improve access to health services?
-Health inequalities Life expectancy at birth Will it increase the opportunities for recreational New or enhanced health physical activity? facilities Teenage conception rates
+Housing To ensure that the housing needs of the District are met Will it increase the range and affordability of housing for all social groups?
+Affordable housing completions Will it reduce homelessness?
+House prices; housing affordability Will it reduce the number of unfit homes?
+Homelessness figures Housing completions (type Will it meet the needs of the Gypsy and Traveller community? and size) Profile of housing types community: tenure Percentage of homes declared non decent by tenure Sheltered accommodation provision Vacant dwellings by tenure New pitches for the Gypsy and Traveller community compared with identified need Number of unauthorised Gypsy and Traveller encampments 2.
+Health To improve health and reduce health inequalities Will it reduce health inequalities?
+Adults taking part in recreational physical activity Will it improve access to health services?
+Health inequalities Will it increase the Life expectancy at birth opportunities for recreational physical activity?
+New or enhanced health facilities Teenage conception rates